London’s 18 Best Speakeasy Bars

 Callooh Callay

 This one might not be much of a secret, but it’s definitely up there as one of London’s best speakeasy-inspired bars.
-Since opening in 2008, Callooh Callay has been named Top 50 Cocktails Bars multiple times, including this 2022.
+Since opening in 2008, Callooh Callay has been named Top 50 Cocktails Bars multiple times, including in 2022.

 Head down and immerse yourself in the lively atmosphere, sip on cocktails late into the night or simply catch-up with friends in a cool setting.